 Black sitcoms have provided TV audiences with laughs for decades.
-While most dealt with the traditional comedic subject matter, oftentimes shows tackled real-life issues that would provide laughs but also leave a lasting impact.
+While most dealt with the traditional comedic subject matter, shows often tackled real-life issues that would provide laughs but also leave lasting impacts.

-We’ve compiled a list of some of the Internet Movie Databases’s (IMDb) top-rated Black sitcoms.
-The site offers information on movies, tv shows, actors, producers, etc…that’s provided by regular users and from those within the entertainment industry.
+We’ve compiled a list of some of the Internet Movie Database’s (IMDb) top-rated Black sitcoms.
+The site offers information on movies, TV shows, actors, producers, etc., provided by regular users and those within the entertainment industry.

 Aired: ABC, 1976-1979

 Cast: Ernest Thomas, Danielle Spencer, Haywood Nelson

 What’s Happening!! premiered on ABC during the summer of 1976 and was about three Black youths who “learn about life, love, friendship, credit cards, gambling, and a variety of other things while growing up in an inner city,” according to IMDB.
 The show was a hit in syndication and spawned a spin-off series called What’s Happening Now!!

 Cast: Tracee Ellis Ross, Golden Brooks, Jill Marie Jones, Persia White, Reggie Hayes

 IMDb Rating: 7.1